 Little things add up.

-Thomas understands that not everyone has a suite or cabin that can be monetized.
+Thomas understands that not everyone has a suite or cabin that can be rented out.
 But, even if you’ve got a working farm, Thomas says there are people that will spend money to experience it.
 “You just have to keep an open mind and allow your property to work for you,” he says.